Frequently Asked QuestionsThe Foundation for Northwest Illinois

 Who governs the Freeport Community Foundation?

-A volunteer governing board of eleven directors comprised of individuals who are representative of Freeport and numerous other entities in the community.
+A volunteer governing board of eleven directors comprised of individuals who are representative of Northwest Illinois Communities.

 Why should I donate to the Freeport Community Foundation?

-There are many reasons to donate to your local Freeport Community Foundation.
+There are many reasons to donate to The Foundation for Northwest Illinois.
 We go beyond simply making grants that advance charitable activities.
 We also provide a giving vehicle that is easy to set up, manage and can provide a tax benefit.
-In addition, the leadership of the Foundation knows their community; they are able to identify current and emerging issues, channel resources to address the needs, and help our community prepare for the future.
+In addition, the leadership of The Foundation knows their community; they are able to identify current and emerging issues, channel resources to address the needs, and help our community prepare for the future.

 Where does the grant money come from?